 The rhythm and sequence of footfalls must always remain the same, regardless of whether the horse is negotiating a circle, a turn, or a straight line.

 So, what are the diagonals?

 First of all, you should know that the horse doesn’t know or care which diagonal you’re on!
 Riding on the correct diagonal in the rising trot is a technique that’s used by the rider to keep the horse in good balance as he moves through turns and around circles.

-To ride on the left diagonal, you should “sit” as the horse’s left foreleg, and right hind legs touch the ground.
+To ride on the left diagonal, you should “sit” as the horse’s left hind leg touches the ground and rise when the left hind leg swings forward.
 The reverse is applied when you want to ride on the right diagonal.

 Which is the correct diagonal to use?

 When schooling your horse, you should change your diagonal every time you change the rein.